autoreduction/queue-processor/README.md

 5. At present specify the location where the script and reduced data get stored by modifying the instrument_dir variable in the method reduce() of python file /usr/bin/PostProcessAdmin.py

-6. Type: `sudo python /usr/bin/queueProcessor.py`
+6. Type: `sudo python /usr/bin/queueProcessor.py` or to start this as a daemon type `python /usr/bin/queueProcessor_daemon.py start`

 Logging associated with the Logger used in the python worker script gets stored in `/var/log/mantid_autoreduce_worker.log` (optionally change this in `/usr/bin/Configuration.py`).